 You can get a taxi at the Taxi Stand outside of Baggage Claim.
 The same cautions apply when it comes to accepting rides from solicitors at the airport.

-- Total Cost: Will vary depending on destination, but usually $30-$40 (this does not include tip or bridge tolls).
+- Total Cost: Will vary depending on destination, but usually $30-$40 plus a $5 surcharge.
+Bridge tolls and tips are not included.

 - Travel Time: Again, this will vary depending on location, but probably about 20-30 minutes.

 - Pros: Very easy door-to-door travel.
 This is the most hassle-free option for this airport.